Supertranslations in the bulk of spacetime

-A natural question is whether supertranslations or other asymptotic symmetries can arise in the bulk of spacetime \cite{Compere:2016jwb,Compere:2016hzt,Compere:2016gwf,CL}.
+A natural question is whether supertranslations can arise in the bulk of spacetime \cite{Compere:2016jwb,Compere:2016hzt,Compere:2016gwf,CL}.
 Important progress was achieved with the discovery of near-horizon symmetries \cite{Donnay:2015abr,Donnay:2016ejv}, but their emergence relies on inner boundaries such as black hole horizons, which share structural features with null infinity\cite{Ashtekar:2024mme,Ashtekar:2024bpi,Ashtekar:2024stm}.
-Whether supertranslations can be defined in the bulk of generic spacetime has not been established.
-Resolving this question is essential, as bulk supertranslations could unify near-horizon and null-infinity symmetries and yield complete conservation laws, which are fundamental in the application of soft hairs in resolving the black hole information paradox \cite{Hawking:2015qqa,Hawking:2016msc} and in the description of vacua transition associated with the bulk gravitational memory \cite{Bart:2019gnf}.
-This raises the intriguing possibility that supertranslations are not merely asymptotic or near horizon symmetries but encode physical effects throughout the bulk of spacetime.
+A bulk supertranslation in generic spacetime has not yet been fully established \cite{early}, which is essential as bulk supertranslations could unify near-horizon and null-infinity symmetries and yield complete conservation laws.
+They are fundamental in the application of soft hairs in resolving the black hole information paradox \cite{Hawking:2015qqa,Hawking:2016msc} and in the description of vacua transition associated with the bulk gravitational memory \cite{Bart:2019gnf}.
+This also raises the intriguing possibility that supertranslations are not merely asymptotic or near horizon symmetries but encode physical effects throughout the bulk of spacetime.

-Supertranslations were originally derived with respect to particular gauge conditions in a specific coordinate system, such as the Bondi gauge \cite{Bondi:1962px,Sachs:1962wk} or the Newman-Unti (NU) gauge \cite{Newman:1961qr,Newman:1962cia} in the Newman-Penrose formalism \cite{Newman:1961qr}.
-Despite these differences, the gauges share the same asymptotic structure at null infinity, and supertranslations can be defined using purely geometric and conformal method \cite{Penrose:1962ij,Geroch:1977big,Wald:1984rg,Ashtekar:2014zsa} and references therein.
+Supertranslations were originally discovered with respect to particular gauge conditions in a specific coordinate system, such as the Bondi gauge \cite{Bondi:1962px,Sachs:1962wk} or the Newman-Unti (NU) gauge \cite{Newman:1961qr,Newman:1962cia} in the Newman-Penrose formalism \cite{Newman:1961qr}.
+Despite these differences, the gauges share the same asymptotic structure at null infinity \cite{Barnich:2011ty,Geiller:2022vto,Geiller:2024amx}, and supertranslations can be defined using purely geometric and conformal method \cite{Penrose:1962ij,Geroch:1977big,Wald:1984rg,Ashtekar:2014zsa}.
 Therefore, a proper definition of a bulk supertranslation requires not only specifying the physical structure it preserves but also formulating it in a coordinate-independent manner.